chipsalliance/chisel/docs/src/explanations/connectable.md

 getVerilogString(new Example0)
 ```

 > You may be thinking "Wait, I'm confused!
-Isn't foo flipped and bar aligned?" -- Noo!
-Whether foo is aligned with bar makes no sense; remember, you only evaluate alignment between members of the same component or Chisel type.
+Isn't `incoming` flipped and `outgoing` aligned?" -- Noo!
+Whether `incoming` is aligned with `outgoing` makes no sense; remember, you only evaluate alignment between members of the same component or Chisel type.
-Because components are always aligned to themselves, `bar` is aligned to `bar`, and `foo` is aligned to `foo`, there is no problem.
+Because components are always aligned to themselves, `outgoing` is aligned to `outgoing`, and `incoming` is aligned to `incoming`, there is no problem.
 Their relative flippedness to anything else is irrelevant.

 ## Connecting components with mixed alignment members